How to Get a Mortgage When You’re Self Employed

 • Loan amount within conforming loan limits

-If your credit report reveals good credit and you have a moderate to large down payment (10–20%), a conventional mortgage is often the most affordable option.
+If your credit report reveals good credit and you have a moderate to large down payment (10–20%), a conventional self-employed mortgage is often the most affordable option.

 Home buyers who put at least 20% down can avoid private mortgage insurance (PMI) on these loans.
 The same goes for homeowners who refinance with at least 20% home equity.
 Avoiding PMI can be a significant saving when compared to an FHA mortgage.